johnatannunes/wishlist-service/README.md

 #### 13. **Agile Development and DevOps Practices**

-- **Maven and Gradle**: Build automation tools for compiling, testing, and packaging the application.
+- **Maven**: Build automation tools for compiling, testing, and packaging the application.

 - **Docker and Docker Compose**: Containerization and multi-service configuration for development and testing.